Fancy bone broth is so popular these days, and that’s exactly what you’ll get with this economical, easy-to-make pot of liquid gold!

 Follow these simple guidelines for quarts of healthy, luscious, golden stock that can be used in a myriad of ways.
 (And click here for my falling-off-the-bone Slow Roasted Chicken recipe!)

-- Bones from one whole chicken
+- Bones from one whole chicken or turkey

 - 1 onion, skin on, cut in half